-Each year, the Kenosha Community Foundation announces the availability of grant opportunities from its unrestricted funds and the four field of interest funds it manages.
+Each year, the Kenosha Community Foundation announces the availability of grant opportunities from its unrestricted funds and the following five field of interest grant programs it manages:

 Each year the Foundation establishes a the grant award schedule that aligns with the following calendar:

 - Grant Review and Approval period: October through December